 No need to live in the past, but as Myanmar steps up its relations with big powers around the world, it may be useful to remember that those same big powers turned the country into a giant battlefield in the 1940s.
 Half a million American, British, Indian, Chinese, Japanese and other soldiers fought in Burma, leading to the devastation of almost every single city and town, every port, airport, train station, oil field and factory.
 Over 200,000 soldiers died, together...

 Fall of Rangoon

-On the night of 3 April 1942 Japanese Mitsubishi bombers attacked the old royal city with incendiary bombs, creating a gigantic firestorm.
+On the night of 3 April 1942, Japanese Mitsubishi bombers attacked the old royal city with incendiary bombs, creating a gigantic firestorm.
 Two-thirds of all the buildings in Mandalay were destroyed.
-At least 2,000 - 8,000 people died.
-More were injured.
-(Out of a population of about 150,000).
+At least 2,000 - 8,000 people died and more were injured (Out of a population of about 150,000).
 Blackened and rotting bodies filled the moat.
 Everywhere in the scorching heat was the smell of death.
 The city emptied.
-My father, then ten years old, fled with his family on horse-cart...
+My father, then ten years old, fled with his family on...